browser-use/.github/profile/README.md

 We LOVE the community and contributions are always welcome!

-Check our [open issues](https://github.com/browser-use/browser-use/issues) and [open pull requests](https://github.com/browser-use/browser-use/pulls) for more information.
+Check our [open Browser Use issues](https://github.com/browser-use/browser-use/issues) and [open Browser Use pull requests](https://github.com/browser-use/browser-use/pulls) for more information.

+If you see a bug in the docs, please report it at [Browser Use Docs](https://github.com/browser-use/docs/issues).

 ## 💬 Join the community